 AskPat 781 Episode Transcript

 Pat Flynn: What's up, everybody?
 Pat Flynn here, and welcome to Episode 781 of AskPat.
 Thank you so much for joining me today.
 As always, I'm here to help you by answering your online business questions, five days a week.
-We have a sweet question today from James, but before we get to his question, I do want to thank today's sponsor, which is FreshBooks.

 All right, now here is today's question from James.